stla/cxhull/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* checking installed package size ...
+NOTE installed size is  6.5Mb sub-directories of 1Mb or more: doc   6.0Mb

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+There are no reverse dependencies.

+## Summary

+This is a maintenance release.
+I hopefully fixed the issues raised by the CRAN checks (in the C code).